PleasrDAO/safe-contribution-snapshot/README.md

 > Snapshots ETH contributions to a Gnosis Safe

-- [ ] snapshots from source block
+- [x] snapshots from source block
-- [ ] resumable from block
+- [x] resumable from block
-- [ ] merges / de-dupes from previous snapshot
+- [x] merges / de-dupes from previous snapshot
+- [x] is mostly solid-state

 ```
 ts-node index.ts